I’m often asked whether a business should hire its own in-house marketing person, or outsource their activity to a digital marketing agency.

 Like any business decision like this, it comes down to ROI.

-At the time of writing, engaging an agency like Crockford Carlisle to run an Inbound Marketing campaign will be somewhere in the vicinity of $60K to $100K per annum, depending on your growth objectives.
+At the time of writing, engaging a small to medium sized agency to run an Inbound Marketing campaign will be somewhere in the vicinity of $60K to $100K per annum, depending on your growth objectives.

 You’ll need to weigh that against the cost of hiring a single person to do the job for you, and what the likely ROI for your business will be.